mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/mind-and-soul.md

   separate, superhuman entity, or whether it should simply be regarded as a species-specific faculty that differentiates humans from non-language-using animals.

+## Avicenna on intellect and imagination

+* Let someone imagine himself as wholly created in a single moment, with his sight veiled so that he cannot see any external object.
+Imagine also that he is created falling through the air, on in a vacuum, so that he would not feel any pressure from the air.
+Suppose too that his limbs are parted from each other so that they neither meet nor touch.
+Let him reflect whether, in such a case, he will affirm his own existence.
+He will not hesitate to affirm that he himself exists, but in so doing he will not be affirming the existence of any limb, or external or internal organ such as heart or brain, or any external object.
+He will be affirming the existence of himself without ascribing to it any length, breath, or depth.
+If in this state he were able to imagine a hand or some other bodily part, he would not imagine it being a part of himself or a condition for his own existence.
+MK: now, can a creature of sufficient intellect and a toolbox of necessary concepts be formed in such conditions?
+* Avicenna argues that since intellectual thoughts do not have parts (MK: in what sense?), they must belong to something that is indivisible and incorporeal.
+MK: a simple invention, there is no argument here.
+* For Avicenna, the agent intellect is like a radio station perpetually broadcasting, on different wavelengths, all the thoughts that there are.
+  The human intellect's movement from potentiality to act is the result of its being tuned in on an appropriate wavelength.
+To explain how a human being does the tuning in, Avicenna presents an elaborate theory of interior sensation.
+* In addition to the five familiar external senses, Avicenna believed that we have five internal senses:
+  1. the common sense, which collects impressions from the five exterior senses;
+  2. the retentive imagination, which stores the images thus collected;
+  3. the compositive imagination, which deploys these images;
+  4. the estimative power, which makes instinctive judgments, e.g. of pleasure or danger;
+  5. the recollective power, which stores the intuitions of the estimative power (MK: why do these intuitions need storing, couldn't they be re-created automatically under suitable conditions?).
+* While the brain is an appropriate storehouse for the deliveries of outer and inner sense, it cannot be regarded as the repository of intellectual thoughts.
+When I am not actually thinking them, the thoughts I think are available only outside myself, in the agent intellect; my memory of those thoughts, my ability to recall them, is my ability to tune in, at will, to the ever-continuing transmission of the agent intellect.
+* Avicenna's philosophical psychology is important in the history of philosophy because he was the original begetter of many concepts and structures that played a part in the systems of more sober philosophers.
+  Many others accepted his anatomy of the interior senses; those who disagreed with him about the nature of the agent intellect agreed in their description of the tasks it was needed to perform.
+Others, of various faiths, have been happy to accept (wittingly or not) his rationalization of the delights and sorrows held out by religion in the afterlife.